andreacipriani/AGCPropertyDelegates/README.md

 # AGCPropertyDelegates
-A collection of Swift property delegates
+A collection of Swift property delegates (see [Swift proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-delegates.md))

 - `@DebuggingAccessors` | Helps debugging race conditions or unexpected accesses to vars
   -  Prints every access to `get` or `set` of the tagged variable, together with the current thread description